jxzho/csnp/README.md

 $ csnp push --global
 ```

-## code-snippets to .csnp
+## Syncing Snippets

-Sync all snippets from local or global(VSCode) and store in .csnp dir.
+To sync all snippets from local or global(VSCode) and store them in `.csnp` directory.

 ```bash
 # local (default)